Captain Flint: Appearances on television

 Set roughly two decades before the events of Treasure Island, the 2014 televised series Black Sails follows the adventures of Captain Flint and his pirate crew.
-His first name is given as James in the episode "VI."
-Episodes "IX" and "XIII" further reveal that he is a disgraced former Royal Navy lieutenant named James McGraw, dismissed from the service for falling in love and having an affair with Lord Thomas Hamilton.
-He was exiled from England with Thomas' wife, Miranda Barlow, who has subsequently since hidden herself as a lowly Puritan lady on the trading island of New Providence.
+His first name is given as James in episode "VI".
+Episodes "IX" and "XIII" reveal that he is a disgraced former Royal Navy lieutenant named James McGraw, dismissed from service for falling in love and having affairs with Lord Thomas Hamilton and with his wife.
+He was exiled from England with Thomas's wife, Miranda Barlow, who had since hidden herself as a lowly Puritan lady on the trading island of New Providence.
 Lord Thomas Hamilton was the son of Lord Alfred Hamilton, lord proprietor of the Bahama Islands.
-McGraw adopted the name "Flint" after a mysterious man who boarded his grandfather's ship while at anchor and then disappeared.
+McGraw adopted the name "Flint" after a mysterious man who boarded his grandfather's ship while anchored and then disappeared.
 He is portrayed by Toby Stephens.